Silletera Farms and Its History

 Silleteras Farms in Santa Elena, Medellin

 Fincas silleteras or “Silleteras Farms” are a fundamental part of the culture and traditions of Medellín.
-Thanks to the silletas and all the hard work invested in the floriculture in Antioquia, peasants were able to provide great quality products to the Colombian and international markets, of their products, and the marketing of flowers and vegetables.
+Thanks to the silletas and all the hard work invested in the floriculture in Antioquia, peasants were able to provide great quality products to the Colombian and international markets, as well as promote the marketing of flowers and vegetables

 Silleteros Antiguos - Photo by Telemedellin